KERENDIA- finerenone tablet, film coated KERENDIA- finerenone tablet

 • 10 OVERDOSAGE

-In the event of suspected overdose, immediately interrupt or reduce Kerendia treatment.
+In the event of suspected overdose, immediately interrupt Kerendia treatment.
 The most likely manifestation of overdose is hyperkalemia.
 If hyperkalemia develops, standard treatment should be initiated.

 Finerenone is unlikely to be efficiently removed by hemodialysis given its fraction bound to plasma proteins of about 90%.